 It is very unusual to find this type of tree further than 300 miles of saltwater coastlines.
 They can also grow in a forest in dry or moist conditions.
-This tree is a great source for shade and makes a fun climbing tree due to its long branches that can extend out to 88.5 feet.
+This tree is a great source for shade and makes a fun climbing tree due to its long branches.
 These plants grow rather quickly and last hundreds of years.
-They can reach heights of up to sixty feet and are salt resistant and capable of withstanding strong winds.
+They can reach heights of sixty feet on average and are salt resistant and capable of withstanding strong winds.

 It has the ability to grow in various soil types.
-Southern Live Oak Trees are plentiful in Fort Walton Beach in areas such as our local parks, forests, coastal areas and of course on your beautiful lawn.
+Southern Live Oak Trees are plentiful in Fort Walton Beach and Okaloosa County in areas such as our local parks, forests, coastal areas and of course in your beautiful landscapes.

 Great Habitat For Natural Wildlife